Queens Hospital Center: Obstetrics and Gynecology

 During their GYN rotations, residents in the PGY-II year rotate to the Breast Clinic.
 This rotation is repeated during their PGY-III endocrine elective and PGY-IV senior elective.

-Residents gain experience in Gynecologic Oncology by rotating through this service at The Mount Sinai Medical Center during one-month blocks in their second and third years.
+Residents gain experience in Gynecologic Oncology by rotating through this service at The Mount Sinai Health System during one-month blocks in their second and third years.
 During this time, the resident admits patients with gynecologic cancers, is instructed by a second-year fellow on the findings of all new admissions, attends a Colposcopy Clinic for dysplasia diagnosis, attends the Chemotherapy Clinic for gynecologic oncology patients, and attends the intake and follow-up clinics.
 In addition, the residents operate with the fellow and an attending on all patients with gynecologic cancers (average inpatient census: approximately 20-23 per day).
 A two- to three-hour weekly conference in gynecologic oncology also takes place in which all patients currently under treatment are reviewed with radiation therapists, chemotherapists, social workers, and other specialists.

 Because there are no fellowship programs at Queens Hospital Center and Parkway Hospital, the chief resident on the Gynecology Service (or senior resident at Parkway Hospital) acts in the same role as a fellow and manages the patients directly with the attendings.
 During their dysplasia rotation (PGY-II and -IV years), residents attend the weekly tumor clinic where they initiate workups for patients with GYN cancer and attend to their long-term follow-up.